gokcehan/lf/doc.md

 	setlocal /foo/bar  hidden        # for only '/foo/bar' directory
 	setlocal /foo/bar/ hidden        # for '/foo/bar' and its subdirectories (e.g. '/foo/bar/baz')

-Command 'map' is used to bind a key to a command which can be a builtin command, custom command, or shell command:
+Command `map` is used to bind a key in normal and visual mode to a command which can be a builtin command, custom command, or shell command:

 	map gh cd ~        # builtin command map D trash        # custom command
 	map i $less $f     # shell command map U !du -csh *   # waiting shell command

+Command `nmap` does the same but for normal mode only.

-Command 'vmap' is used in the same way except it works in visual mode.
+Command `vmap` does the same but for visual mode only.

+Overview of which map command works in which mode:

+	map                Normal, Visual
+	nmap               Normal
+	vmap               Visual
+	cmap               Command-line

-Command 'cmap' is used to bind a key on the command line to a command line command or any other command:
+Command `cmap` is used to bind a key on the command line to a command line command or any other command:

 	cmap <c-g> cmd-escape
 	cmap <a-i> set incsearch!

 You can delete an existing binding by leaving the expression empty:

-	map gh             # deletes 'gh' mapping
-	vmap o             # deletes 'o' mapping
-	cmap <c-g>         # deletes '<c-g>' mapping
+	map gh             # deletes 'gh' mapping in normal and visual mode nmap v             # deletes 'v' mapping in normal mode vmap o             # deletes 'o' mapping in visual mode cmap <c-g>         # deletes '<c-g>' mapping

 Command `cmd` is used to define a custom command: